 The Village’s dense tree population makes brush collection a highly valued service for Village residents to be able to dispose of high volumes of brush from their properties as a curbside service.
 The Village has the typical availability of one brush crew that generally can provide weekly brush pick-up for residents.

 Brush collection occurs from January through early October.
 During mid-October, the service is suspended through December 31 to allow the Maintenance Department to concentrate on curbside leaf collection.
-To find out your targeted day for brush pick-up, view the map of the brush route and schedule.

 Placing brush at the curb in a manner that follows the brush pick-up guidelines will help ensure that your brush can be safely chipped and does not get left at the curb.
 Certain guidelines are in place to expedite the collection process, prevent damage to the chipping machine and keep employees from injury.

 - The length of the limbs you set out for removal should be as long as possible.
 Cut them down only to the size required for you to move them.
 We would much rather have one 30 foot long limb to chip than ten 3-foot limbs.

 - Do not stack or pile limbs.
 Lay them at the curb with the cut end pointing toward the street, side by side.
 Limbs may be up to, but not exceeding, 10 inches in diameter to fit into the opening of the chipping machine.

 - Vines and limbs with thorns should be cut into 4-foot lengths and bundled and tied with string (no wire).